-- 1. If the [[boundFormat]] internal property of this NumberFormat object is undefined, then: - Let F be a Function object, with internal properties set as specified for built-in functions in ES5, 15, or - successor, and the length property set to 1, that takes the argument value and performs the following steps: i.
+- 1. If the [[boundFormat]] internal property of this NumberFormat object is undefined, then: - a.
+Let F be a Function object, with internal properties and the length property set as specified for built-in functions in ES5, 15, or successor, that takes the argument value and performs the following steps: - i.
 If value is not provided, then let value be undefined. - ii.
-Let x be ToNumber(value).
+Let x be ToNumber(value). - iii.

-- iii.
 Return the result of calling the FormatNumber abstract operation (defined below) with arguments this and x. - b.
 Let bind be the standard built-in function object defined in ES5, 15.3.4.5. - c.
 Let bf be the result of calling the [[Call]] internal method of bind with F as the this value and an argument list containing the single item this. - d.
 Set the [[boundFormat]] internal property of this NumberFormat object to bf. - 2.
 Return the value of the [[boundFormat]] internal property of this NumberFormat object.